If you want to buy life insurance, you must first get a quote. But what is a quote and how can you get it?

 Although this method is simple, it has one main drawback.
 Your options are restricted to the offerings of one specific life insurance company.

 Unlike an insurance agent, a broker works with multiple insurers — typically three to five.
 This means you get more options when you work with an insurance broker than when you receive quotes from an agent.
 All the same, you are still restricted by the number of insurers your broker works with.

 Getting quotes through an online broker:

 No one can offer you more choices than an online insurance broker.
-For example, Dundas Life has access to policies from all the leading Canadian insurers and can help you find the right coverage for your family with ease.
+For example, Dundas Life has access to policies from all the leading Canadian insurers and can help you find the best fitting coverage for your family with ease.
 Time with an online broker is just one click away.

 How do you choose between insurance quotes?

 When selecting an insurance quote, there are a few things you should take into account.